North Bavarian Motorways Directorate

 GDI/INSPIRE Services

 With the WDMS-BY, it has been possible to create a solution based on a variety of data in conjunction with appropriate equipment, which, despite the complexity of the assignment, is not only easy to use but gives precise assistance to winter road maintenance services.
-The components of the service-based architecture perform securely and efficiently thanks to the powerful geotechnology that operates in the background.
+The components of the service-based architecture perform securely and effi ciently thanks to the powerful geotechnology that operates in the background.
 Standardised interfaces ensure maximum reusability.
 The web apps have a modular structure and are optimised to suit the technical requirements.
-Indeed, they constitute an essential key to the project's success.
-The ability to extend the forecast period to eighteen hours has given a considerable boost to optimising personnel and material deployment.
+Indeed, they constitute an essential key to the project‘s success.
+The ability to extend the forecast period to eighteen hours (Long-term forecast up to 7 days) has given a considerable boost to optimising personnel and material deployment.
 The WDMS-BY supports the forward-looking coordination of maintenance services and not only helps to limit their effect on the environment through more effective salt use but also keep the roads safe in winter.